flintlib/arb/doc/source/acb_hypgeom.rst

             \left(1 - \frac{e^{-z^2}}{\sqrt{\pi}}
             U(\tfrac{1}{2}, \tfrac{1}{2}, z^2)\right).

-    and an automatic algorithm choice.
     The *asymp* version takes a second precision to use for the *U* term.

+.. function:: void acb_hypgeom_erf(acb_t res, const acb_t z, slong prec)

+    Computes the error function using an automatic algorithm choice.
+    If *z* is too small to use the asymptotic expansion, a working precision sufficient to circumvent cancellation in the hypergeometric series is determined automatically, and a bound for the propagated error is computed with :func:`acb_hypgeom_erf_propagated_error`.

 .. function:: void _acb_hypgeom_erf_series(acb_ptr res, acb_srcptr z, slong zlen, slong len, slong prec)